|Bush type zucchini squash|

 There are two basic categories of squash-winter and summer.

 Winter squash are those that take until late fall to ripen and can be stored inside for months.
-My butternut squash will last until June in my pantry.
+My butternut squash will last until June in the pantry.
 Winter squash includes butternut squash, acorn squash, spaghetti squash, Hubbards, turbans and pumpkins.
 Each vine does not produce many fruits.
 We got 3 butternuts off our vine last year, which is a decent yield.

 Winter squash you typically leave on the vine until the vine dies and the fruit loses its sheen.
 Then bring inside and store in a cool, not cold, dark place.